I am making a large photography soft box grid out of Gatorboard, to narrowly direct soft light in the dark studio.

 Often, the geometric shapes of the soft box grid appear in photos, as in this reflection from a wet painting’s surface.

 I made a smaller prototype grid using black foam core board.
 It has worked well and appears cleaner in photos than a fabric grid, but the foam core material eventually dented on the edges.
 As I planned this out, I knew Gatorboard would be the ultimate material in action, because of its composite wood fibers and polymer.
 I ordered a sample of Ultra Board and I like it, but I remember Gatorboard being stronger.
 Cutting it is the challenge for me.
-I am asking if Ultra-Board.com can help with cuts shown below.
+Gator-Board.com is going to help with cuts shown below.

 Another benefit of constucting a rigid grid, instead of using traditional fabric, is that I can introduce an alternate structure, making for more interesting appearances, especially in these reflections.